OpenChain-Project/Reference-Material/OpenChain-Adoption-Guides/Adoption-Guide-For-All-OpenChain-Standards/en/Adoption-Guide-For-All-OpenChain-Standards.md

 1. OpenChain Project:** [https://openchainproject.org/](https://openchainproject.org/)
 2. NIST National Vulnerability Database:** [https://nvd.nist.gov/](https://nvd.nist.gov/)

-## Key Takeaway
+## Key Takeaways

-OpenChain ISO/IEC 5230 and ISO/IEC 18974 offer a framework for improving open source license compliance and security security assurance.
+OpenChain ISO/IEC 5230 and ISO/IEC 18974 offer a framework for improving open source license compliance and security assurance.
 The specific implementation choices of using either standard should be tailored to your organization's size, resources, and risk tolerance.
 Focus on establishing a simple, core management process, then automating as much as possible or iterating complexity over time, and remember to continuously monitor your software supply chain to catch external issues or address them in a timely manner.

+# ChangeLog

+2025-05-27

+Human review, reformatting, expansion and adjustment of the document.

+2025-05-22

+Human review, adjustment of title to explain team size as well as or instead of company size can be a filter for deciding what to do.

+2025-5-08

 # Original LLM Output Below - NOT FOR USE - REFERENCE ONLY

+This was used for the initial draft of the document, and subsequently human review and adjustment was made.

 PROMPT for Gemma 3 12b IT-QAT on Ollama (gemma3:12b-it-qat)